jrekier/jrekier.github.io/src/posts/2020-01-06-exponential.md

 $$

 For $\lambda t<1$, the terms of the series become smaller with increasing powers.
-It is only after a sufficient amout of time has passed, when $t\approx1/\lambda$, that the terms of higher power start to dominate over those of smaller power and we can appreciate the *exponential* nature of growth.
-This is the reason why the blue curve, corresponding to the smaller value of $\lambda$ in the figure looks like a straight line until well after the other curves have stopped to do so.
+It is only after a sufficient amount of time has passed, when $t\approx1/\lambda$, that the terms of higher power start to dominate over those of smaller power and we can appreciate the *exponential* nature of growth.
+This is the reason why the blue curve, corresponding to the smaller value of $\lambda$ in the figure looks like a straight line until well after the other curves have stopped from doing so.